-Yes, this is bleak news on a grand scale; climate change will severely affect our youth.
-Certainly many will take issue with these results.
-However, if they do, they have to present a sound argument based on the data produced by reputable scientific organizations.
-Saying they do not believe prevailing scientific conclusions is their right, but their opinion or feeling does not a rebuttal make.
+Yes, this is bleak news; climate change will severely affect our youth.
+Many will certainly take issue with climate science and what it portends.
+However, for those who do, they bear the burden of proof.
+Saying they do not believe prevailing scientific findings is their right, but their opinions or feelings do not a rebuttal make.

 You can see my entire AACS presentation, along with the scientific data sources, on Dropbox.

 6 thoughts on “Part II: Climate Change, Health & Micro-industrialization”